Common themes in Shona sculpture from Zimbabwe

-A person who has the potential (even if they don't realise it) to become a n'anga might disappear into the water.
+A person who has the potential (even if they don’t realise it) to become a n’anga might disappear into the water.
 They might be away a long time, perhaps even up to a year.
-Their family must not cry or mourn for them, because they have just gone to another place, they're not dead, and if the family does mourn they will die and their body will be washed up on the shore.
+Their family must not cry or mourn for them, because they have just gone to another place (the spirit world) – they’re not dead, but, if the family does mourn, they will die and their body will be washed up on the shore.

 The relatives have to perform a ritual libation (pouring an offering on the ground) to tell the spirits that the person has gone to the spirit world and to ask the spirits to look after them.

-While they are away, the person is trained in the spirit world by the njuzu and when they return to the physical world they are very likely to become a n'anga or traditional healer because they have been to the spirit world and they know how to travel between the two.
+While they are away, the person is trained in the spirit world by the njuzu and when they return to the physical world they are very likely to become a n’anga or traditional healer – because they have already been to the spirit world and they know how to travel between the two dimensions.

-The totems come from way back in history and are based on the characters of particular human beings, so a brave person would have been assigned the totem of the lion.
+The totems come from way back in history and are based on the characters of particular human beings, reflecting assuming nature of various other species, so a brave person might have been assigned the totem of the lion.
 All their descendants would have the lion totem too.

 In history, after a big battle, the victor would be given a new name to commemorate the victory.
 The land of that group is known by the totem name too, so it links families with their homeland.
 To communicate with the ancestors, you call on spirits of the same totem.

-Women take on the totem of their husbands, so this works to prevent interfamilial or incestuous marriages.
-In the old days, same-totem marriages were taboo but in these new days of urbanisation the younger generation do marry within totems.
+Women take on the totem of their husbands, and people of the same totem are not allowed to inter-marry, so this system also works to prevent interfamilial or incestuous marriages.
+In the old days, same-totem marriages were taboo but in these new days of urbanisation the younger generation do sometimes marry within totems.
 The groom has to pay an extra cow in bridewealth as they have broken a rule.

 Strangers of the same totem greet each other as relatives, because they know that way back in time they are related.